-Prerequisite: Completion of Animal Science 501 with a grade of "C" or better.
-Corequisite: Animal Science 530.
+Laboratory 4 hours.
+Prerequisite: Animal Science 501 with a grade of "C" or better.
+Corequisite: Concurrent enrollment in Animal Science 530.

 Students learn the manipulation skills commonly practiced in poultry production.
 The practical aspects of poultry production are emphasized.

 535 Sheep Production (3) UC:CSU